hongw-lab/MARL_Environment/README.md

 # MARL_Environment_Chase
-Training and evaluation MARL environment
+Code to train and evaluate MARL environment